Samillion/ModernZ/README.md

 In essence, to maintain and revive the `modern-osc` origin.

-Having said that, ModernZ still uses parts of the old code, and every previous and current fork author and contributor deserve credit (including mpv's stock osc), that is why they're mentioned in detail.
+Having said that, ModernZ still uses parts of the old code, and every previous and current fork author and contributor deserves credit (including mpv's stock osc), which is why they are mentioned in detail.

 #### Credits: